ethereum/fe/crates/language-server/README.md

 #### Research and Miscellaneous
 - [ ] Look into possibility of supporting proof and Fe test functionality in the language server
 - [ ] Investigate possible use cases for extending the salsa architecture into the language server more directly, e.g. performance improvements
+- [ ] View bytecode for selected code
+- [ ] Code actions for smart contract development
+- [ ] Would any LSP features be useful for plugging into LLM-based tools?
+E.g. analytics or descriptions of the codebase?